monarch-initiative/ontogpt/docs/setup.md

 where `extra_name` is one of the following:

 * `docs` - dependencies for building documentation
-* `gpt4all` - dependencies for running local models
 * `huggingface` - dependencies for accessing LLMs from HuggingFace Hub, remotely or locally
 * `recipes` - dependencies for recipe scraping and parsing
 * `textract` - the textract plugin